 Written by Melina Thompson of Sugary & Buttery, exclusively for Inside & Out.

 This cheese cake is a twist on a traditional Spanish cheese cake recipe, Quesada Asturiana, from a northern region of Spain.
 Usually, the recipe calls for requeson, a Spanish goat cheese, but I replaced it with ricotta, which makes an absolute perfect substitute.
 Flavored with cinnamon, lemon and brandy, it is probably the cheese cake with the most interesting flavor I’ve ever tasted!
 Top it with toasted meringue and you get one of the most beautiful summer cakes for your next garden party.
-And the Pottery Barn Barcelona napkins just tie in wonderfully with the whole mediterranean theme, pure summer feeling!
+And the Pottery Barn napkins just tie in wonderfully with the whole Mediterranean theme, pure summer feeling!

 Spanish Ricotta Cheesecake with Toasted Meringue